athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Vaspercham.md

     desc: " (arcane,illusion,mental) A creature hit by the vaspercham's Strikes or Mindwarping Tide must attempt a DC 38 Fortitude check save.
 On a failure, the creature is overwhelmed with phantasmal visions, becoming [[Conditions/Confused|Confused]] for 1 round (1 minute on a critical failure)."

   - name: "Mindwarping Tide"
     desc: "`pf2:1` (concentrate) The vaspercham releases an effusion of noxious water from its shell.
-Creatures within a 15-foot emanation must save against the vaspercham's hallucinatory brine."
+Creatures within a @Template[emanation|distance:15] must save against the vaspercham's hallucinatory brine."

   - name: "Whipping Tentacles"
     desc: "`pf2:2`  The vaspercham makes four tentacle Strikes, each against a different target.
 These attacks count toward the vaspercham's multiple attack penalty, but the multiple attack penalty doesn't increase until after the vaspercham makes all of their attacks."